 Potentially hazardous foods (Queensland Health)

-Medical facilities in the major cities of the Dominican Republic offer reasonable primary care.
+Medical facilities in the major cities offer reasonable primary care.
 However, other facilities are of a lower standard with little English spoken.
 Blood supplies are often limited.

 Evidence of medical insurance, up-front payment or a guarantee of payment may be required before a patient is treated.
 Medical care can be very expensive.